quasarframework/quasar/docs/src/pages/quasar-cli/testing-and-auditing.md

 ## High level overview

-You can install multiple pre-rigged testing harnesses to your existent 1.0+ Quasar application by running a simple command.
+You can install multiple pre-rigged testing harnesses to your existing 1.0+ Quasar application by running a simple command.
 This command will pull and install a node module (with dependencies) into your project's `package.json`, place necessary configuration files as appropriate and if you so choose, it will also add script commands that expose some of the functionality of the respective harness.
 You can add multiple harnesses and even use them for your continuous integration pipelines - as appropriate.

 Testing is not in and of itself hard.
 The most complicated part is setting up the testing harness.
 The trick lies in knowing what to test.
 If you are new to testing, it is absolutely imperative that you familiarize yourself with some of the concepts and patterns.
 There are some links for further reading at the end of this document page.